MrLuit/CensorRadar/README.md

 ## Cryptography

 In the JSON file, there is a 'hash' key.
 The value is a SHA1 hash of the contents of the provided image (**not the url!**).
-You can use this hash to verify if the contents of the provided image to make sure that a potential firewall isn't just returning a different favicon.
+You can use this hash to verify the contents of the provided image to make sure that a potential firewall isn't just returning a different favicon.
 Ofcourse this method isn't bulletproof because a smart filter could potentially allow all images or allow favicons without allowing the website itself.

 Javascript doesn't have a way to verify the SHA1 hash but you can provide one in your own program.